-The Army is partnering with the rest of the Joint Force to develop and standardize advanced high-performance, high-capacity batteries to power vehicle, aircraft, weapons, and soldier systems.
-Army-led efforts to create a family of advanced standard batteries will simplify the supply-chain and address obsolescence issues for legacy systems.
-The Army is also collaborating across DoD as part of a governmentwide effort to strengthen supply chains and mitigate critical materials vulnerability.
+The Army is partnering with the Joint Force to develop and standardize advanced high-performance, high-capacity batteries to power vehicle, aircraft, weapons, and soldier systems.
+Army-led efforts to create a family of advanced standard batteries is intended to simplify supply chain issues and address obsolescence in legacy systems.
+To reduce reliance on foreign battery material supplies, the Army is participating in a government-wide effort to strengthen domestic supply chains and mitigate critical materials vulnerability.
 This includes maximizing the authorities and funding under Title III of the Defense Production Act where possible.
 We are also exploring opportunities to develop substitutions for these critical elements, including by partnering with industry as battery technologies advance at a rapid pace.